Tiroler Landestheater & Kongresshaus

 Worth knowing

-Prince Leopold V had the ballroom converted into a court theatre in 1630.
-As educated contemporaries of the Renaissance and the 17th century, he and his wife Claudia de Medici appreciated art and culture.
-They wanted their residence city to be at the cutting edge of the times.
-Until then, it had been customary for theatres to be travelling institutions that moved from city to city; now a permanent team was to entertain the court and the citizens as required.
-The Dogana was one of the very first opera and theatre houses in the Holy Roman Empire.
-Highlights were the horse ballet and the ladies' ballet, which was exported by the princely couple to the court in Vienna.
-Innsbruck, however, was a small town with around 5,000 inhabitants, most of whom could neither pay for the baroque performances of the Jesuits nor afford a visit.
-The theatre was too large and could not be maintained profitably in the long term.
-In 1653, the municipal theatre moved to the site of today's Tiroler Landestheater on the opposite square next to the Hofgarten.
-Christoph Gumpp planned to convert one of the former ballrooms into a more modern theatre.
-Comedihaus in Venetian style, which could seat around 1000 spectators.
+In 1630, Prince Leopold V converted a ball house into a court theatre.
+He and his wife Claudia de Medici, educated contemporaries of the 17th century, valued art and culture.
+Their residence city was to be up to date.
+Until then, theatres were usually travelling institutions moving from town to town, or local universities and grammar schools organised performances.
+Now, a permanent team was to amuse, educate, and instruct the court as needed.
+The court theatre was one of the first permanent opera and theatre houses in the Holy Roman Empire.
+The Jesuits and their pupils still led the productions, but the highlights were the Innsbruck horse ballet and the ladies’ ballet, which the princely couple even exported as cultural showcases to the imperial court in Vienna.
+The lavish spectacle did not last long, as financial hardship after the Thirty Years’ War was too great.
+Innsbruck was a small town with about 5,000 inhabitants, most of whom were neither interested in Jesuit baroque performances nor could afford to attend.
+In 1653, the oversized city theatre moved to the site of today’s Tyrolean State Theatre, opposite the Hofgarten.
+Christoph Gumpp planned to convert one of the former ball game houses into a smaller but more modern Comedihaus in Venetian style with only 1,000 seats.

 Leopold V & Claudia de Medici: Glamour and splendour in Innsbruck